daswer123/xtts-api-server/README.md

   -hs HOST, --host HOST
   -p PORT, --port PORT
-  -d DEVICE, --device DEVICE `cpu` or `cuda`, you can specify which video card to use, for example, `cuda:0` -sf SPEAKER_FOLDER, --speaker_folder The folder where you get the samples for tts -o OUTPUT, --output Output folder
+  -d DEVICE, --device DEVICE `cpu` or `cuda`, you can specify which video card to use, for example, `cuda:0` -sf SPEAKER_FOLDER, --speaker-folder The folder where you get the samples for tts -o OUTPUT, --output Output folder
+  -mf MODELS_FOLDERS, --model-folder Folder where models for XTTS will be stored, finetuned models should be stored in this folder
   -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel) -ms MODEL_SOURCE, --model-source ["api","apiManual","local"] -v MODEL_VERSION, --version You can download the official model or your own model, official version you can find [here](https://huggingface.co/coqui/XTTS-v2/tree/main)  the model version name is the same as the branch name [v2.0.2,v2.0.3, main] etc. Or you can load your model, just put model in models folder